kubernetes-sigs/ingress-controller-conformance/README.md

 #### List

-List, in a human-readable form, all Ingress verifications
+Lists, in a human-readable form, all Ingress verifications
 ```
 $ ./ingress-controller-conformance list
 - Ingress with host rule should send traffic to the correct backend service (host-rules)